AntonioSerrano/Magic-Keys-a-predictive-text-application/README.md

 # Magic Keys #

-Magic Keys is a predictive text application developed to complete the Capstone Project in the Data Science Specialization offered by Johns Hopkins University in collaboration with Swiftkey via Coursera.org.
+[Magic Keys](https://antonioserrano.shinyapps.io/Magic_Keys_a_Coursera_Data_Science_Capstone_Project/) is a simple predictive text application that works pretty much like a cell phone's keyboard, making suggestion about the next word to be entered when writing an email or replaying a message.
+It is written in R and its [Shiny package](https://shiny.rstudio.com/) in order to build the interactive web application.
+This project was developed to complete the Capstone Project from the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) at Coursera.
+To see more details about the n-gram model employed, you can have a look to [this short presentation](file:///private/var/folders/47/dn900pp90ls_9k8zfllq9f500000gp/T/RtmpXRUFdD/view338145b19957.dir/presentation.html#/).

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/AntonioSerrano/Magic-Keys-a-predictive-text-application/blob/master/LICENSE.txt)